Coventry Building Society bereavement: 0800 587 4565

 Grant of Probate or Letters of AdministrationRequired if sole account balances total more than £50,000

-What happens to the accounts
+What happens to each account type

 Sole savings accounts

-Once CBS has the death certificate and the appropriate closure documentation, they will transfer the balance to the executor’s nominated account.
+Once CBS has the death certificate and the appropriate closure documentation, they will transfer the balance to the executor’s nominated bank account.

 Joint savings accounts

-Joint accounts transfer automatically into the name of the surviving account holder on receipt of the death certificate.
-The account continues to operate as normal – existing direct debits and standing orders carry over without interruption.
-No probate is required for a joint account, regardless of the balance.
+Joint tenants – the most common arrangement for savings accounts.
+The account transfers automatically to the surviving holder(s) on receipt of the death certificate.
+The account continues to operate as normal; existing direct debits and standing orders carry over without interruption.
+No probate is required, regardless of balance.

 Cash ISAs

-The amount is based on whichever is the highest balance at: the date of death, the date the ISA is closed, the date the estate administration is completed, or the third anniversary of the death – whichever comes first.
-All deposits into the Additional Allowance ISA must be made within three years of death, or within 180 days of the estate administration completing, whichever is later.
+The allowance is separate from the surviving partner’s own annual ISA allowance – it does not reduce it.
+All deposits must be made within three years of the death, or within 180 days of the estate administration completing, whichever is later.

-To apply for an Additional Allowance ISA, request an application pack by calling 0800 121 8899 or by writing to CBS.
+To apply, request an application pack by calling 0800 121 8899 or writing to CBS.
 The application must be submitted by post.
+CBS will not raise this allowance proactively during the bereavement process – surviving spouses and civil partners should ask for it specifically.

 Mortgages